WAKANDA-NFT/AFRO-NFT-Marketplace/README.md

 PROJECT OBJECTIVE

-This  project is focused in digitizing african based content  and art to  promotion of african culture and creation of job optunities to african creators
+This project is focused in digitizing african based content and art to promotion of african culture and creation of job opportunities to african creator

 PROJECT FREAMWORK

-This project is developed with a react frontend and solility , truffle was used as the development framework, it can be deployed in ethereum ,BSC or any ethereum blockchain compatible
+This project is developed with a react frontend and solidity, truffle is used as the development framework; it can be deployed in ethereum, BSC or any ethereum blockchain compatible

 #NFT MARKET